MatthewReid854/reliability/docs/Reliability test duration.rst

 -   If print_results is True, all the variables will be printed to the console.
 -   If show_plot is True a plot of producer's and consumer's risk Vs test duration will be generated.
 Use plt.show() to display it.

-In the example below the consumer requires a vehicle to achieve an MTBF of 2500km and is willing to accept 20% risk that they accept a bad item when they should have rejected it).
+In the example below the consumer requires a vehicle to achieve an MTBF of 2500km and is willing to accept 20% risk that they accept a bad item when they should have rejected it.
 The producer has designed the vehicle to have an MTBF of 3000km and they are willing to accept 20% risk that the consumer rejects a good item when they should have accepted it.
 How many kilometres should the reliability test be?
 Using the function we find the test needs to be 231616 km.

 .. code:: python